cowrie/cowrie/INSTALL.md

 $ sudo iptables -t nat -A PREROUTING -p tcp --dport 22 -j REDIRECT --to-port 2222
 ```

+Note that you should test this rule only from another host; it doesn't apply to loopback connections.
 Alternatively you can run authbind to listen as non-root on port 22 directly:

 ```
 $ apt-get install authbind